 Is your program covered by my medical insurance?

 I do not accept insurance.
-Body Basics and Beyond provides educational services only and is not considered a counseling service.
+Body Basics and Beyond provides educational services only and is not considered a counseling or medical service.

 Do you offer refunds?

 Refund requests are handled on a case by case basis.
 Should you have an issue that may require a full or partial refund, contact Karen at: email@example.com

 No. However, I can and will report sexual abuse as a non-mandated reporter.

 Yes, Body Basics and Beyond carries insurance.
 Please contact me here for more information on my insurance coverage.

 I have a question that hasn’t been covered here, how can I get in touch with you?